American Electric Power (NASDAQ:AEP) Releases FY 2021 Earnings Guidance

-American Electric Power (NASDAQ:AEP) updated its FY 2021 earnings guidance on Thursday.
+American Electric Power (NASDAQ:AEP) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus estimate of $4.680.
 The company issued revenue guidance of -.

-A number of research firms have issued reports on AEP.
-Morgan Stanley decreased their price objective on American Electric Power from $108.00 to $106.00 and set an overweight rating for the company in a report on Tuesday, October 19th.
-Mizuho decreased their price objective on American Electric Power from $91.00 to $86.00 and set a buy rating for the company in a report on Wednesday.
-Wells Fargo & Company decreased their price objective on American Electric Power from $96.00 to $93.00 and set an equal weight rating for the company in a report on Friday, July 23rd.
-Finally, Bank of America upgraded American Electric Power from a neutral rating to a buy rating and set a $86.88 price objective for the company in a report on Monday, July 26th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and six have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $93.27.
+American Electric Power (NASDAQ:AEP) last posted its quarterly earnings results on Wednesday, October 27th.
+The company reported $1.43 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.46 by ($0.03).
+American Electric Power had a return on equity of 10.72% and a net margin of 14.61%.
+The business had revenue of $4.60 billion for the quarter, compared to the consensus estimate of $4.30 billion.
+During the same quarter in the previous year, the company posted $1.47 earnings per share.
+American Electric Power’s quarterly revenue was up 12.2% on a year-over-year basis.
+On average, analysts expect that American Electric Power will post 4.7 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
-Investors of record on Wednesday, November 10th will be given a dividend of $0.78 per share.
-The ex-dividend date of this dividend is Tuesday, November 9th.
-This is a boost from American Electric Power’s previous quarterly dividend of $0.74.
-This represents a $3.12 annualized dividend and a dividend yield of 3.68%.
-American Electric Power’s dividend payout ratio (DPR) is 66.67%.
+A number of equities research analysts recently commented on AEP shares.
+Mizuho lowered their price target on American Electric Power from $91.00 to $86.00 and set a buy rating for the company in a research report on Wednesday, October 27th.
+Bank of America raised American Electric Power from a neutral rating to a buy rating and set a $86.88 price target for the company in a research report on Monday, July 26th.
+Morgan Stanley decreased their target price on American Electric Power from $108.00 to $106.00 and set an overweight rating for the company in a research report on Tuesday, October 19th.
+Finally, Wells Fargo & Company decreased their target price on American Electric Power from $96.00 to $93.00 and set an equal weight rating for the company in a research report on Friday, July 23rd.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and six have given a buy rating to the company.
+Based on data from MarketBeat.com, American Electric Power currently has an average rating of Buy and a consensus target price of $93.27.

-In related news, CEO Nicholas K. Akins sold 2,100 shares of the stock in a transaction on Friday, October 1st.
-The stock was sold at an average price of $81.79, for a total transaction of $171,759.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Company insiders own 0.14% of the company’s stock.
+In other news, CEO Nicholas K. Akins sold 2,100 shares of American Electric Power stock in a transaction dated Wednesday, September 1st.
+The stock was sold at an average price of $89.76, for a total transaction of $188,496.00.
+Following the completion of the sale, the chief executive officer now owns 98,672 shares in the company, valued at approximately $8,856,798.72.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Over the last ninety days, insiders have sold 6,300 shares of company stock valued at $537,999.
+Insiders own 0.14% of the company’s stock.

-An institutional investor recently raised its position in American Electric Power stock.
-Morgan Stanley boosted its position in American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 6,163,616 shares of the company’s stock after purchasing an additional 1,061,831 shares during the period.
-Morgan Stanley owned about 1.23% of American Electric Power worth $521,379,000 as of its most recent SEC filing.
-73.60% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in American Electric Power stock.
+Morgan Stanley grew its holdings in shares of American Electric Power Company, Inc. (NASDAQ:AEP) by 20.8% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 6,163,616 shares of the company’s stock after buying an additional 1,061,831 shares during the period.
+Morgan Stanley owned 1.23% of American Electric Power worth $521,379,000 as of its most recent SEC filing.
+73.94% of the stock is currently owned by hedge funds and other institutional investors.

 About American Electric Power